 Another Signature Seminar option (available only after the spring semester) is Eco-City Europe, a traveling seminar that visits several European cities where the changing transportation, food supply, waste cycle, and energy balance demonstrates an alternative urbanism.
 You will examine inspiring transitional examples of new lifestyles that attempt to address overall questions of how to confront the changing climate.

-The cost of the SU Florence program includes SU tuition and a program fee.
+The cost of the Syracuse Florence program includes Syracuse tuition and a program fee.
 Financial aid is available.
 For a complete breakdown of costs, we have prepared a budget sheet (Florence Planning Budget 2017-18.pdf) for students and their families.
-The academic calendars at foreign universities may differ from the SU Center academic calendar and may require additional housing days based on the student's registration.
+The academic calendars at foreign universities may differ from the Syracuse Center academic calendar and may require additional housing days based on the student's registration.
 This billing may occur after the program has begun.

 |Term||Year||App Deadline||Decision Date||Start Date||End Date|

 |Spring||2018||10/01/2017 **||Rolling Admission||01/08/2018||04/25/2018|

 |NOTE: Dates are subject to change pending release of local university's calendar.
 Optional Post-Semester Signature Seminars: April 25-May 4 or 6|

 ** Indicates rolling admission application process.
 Applicants will be immediately notified of acceptance into this program and be able to complete post-decision materials prior to the term's application deadline.